colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 The other is that these things are resource-based and have an operating price floor for how much a company can charge for it.
 Companies can make all the optimizations and subsidies that they want, but the end result in the long term is something that requires a fixed profit.

 It's well documented how people in war zones suffer terribly.
 Quality of life is down.
-Time to think about abstractions is pretty much non-existent because you're never given a time to breath.
+Time to think about abstractions is pretty much non-existent because you're never given a time to breathe.
 You have to worry about survival.
 You cannot focus on understanding or growth or progress when there's gunfire happening outside.
 While these deficits don't immediately create an environment of terror, they create a system which leads to one, to our society's detriment.

 ### goodhart's law all over again